“The Blessed gave glory to his Order with all the passion and pride of being a member of it with all his faith and all his strength” (Nicola Gori).

 E tu cosa fai di bello?

-Dear Villani, Thank you for your letter and for the kind words contained in it.
+Dearest Villani, Thank you for your letter and for your kind words.

-I write to you while I have open before me that beautiful book of St. Thomas Aquinas, and when I read those sublime concepts, I always think of you, who were the first to instil in me the desire to know the great truths contained in this work written to exalt and glorify Divine Providence.
+I am writing to you with St. Thomas Aquinas’ beautiful book open before me, and when I read those sublime thoughts, I always think of you, who were the first to instill in me the desire to know the great truths contained in this work written to exalt and glorify Divine Providence.

-In these days when in the quiet of this house we gather in prayer, I will also pray for you, and you pray much for me, so that, although unfortunately in earthly life we will have to be far away because of the needs of our careers, at least on the day when the Lord wills, we will meet together in our true homeland to sing the praises of God.
+During these days, when we gather in the tranquility of this house to pray, I will also pray for you, and you pray hard for me, so that if, sadly, we must remain apart in this earthly life because of the demands of our careers, at least on the day when the Lord wills it, we will be reunited in our true homeland to sing the praises of God.

-As soon as I return to Turin, if I am not lacking in goodwill, I will resume my studies because I intend to take the Grassi exam and then in July those of Hydraulic Thermotechnics and Metallurgical Chemistry.
-Moreover, if you have any notes on these subjects, please bring them to me when you come to Turin.
+As soon as I come back to Turin, if I have the willpower, I will resume my studies because I intend to do Grassi’s interview and then, in July, Thermotechnics, Hydraulics, and Metallurgical Chemistry.
+In fact, if you have any notes on these subjects, please bring them to me when you come to Turin.

-A few days ago I took the Design of Machines exam and I got 60%, I didn’t deserve more as I didn’t do the designs, and the Applied Chemistry exam.
-This last exam went well at the beginning and then not so well at the end, and so I got 65%; patience, I will study more again and then I will deserve better marks.
+A few days ago, I took the machine design exam and got 60%.
+I didn’t deserve more because I didn’t do the drawings myself.
+I also took the applied chemistry exam.
+The latter went well at the beginning but not so well at the end, so I got 65%.
+Never mind, I’ll study harder next time and get better grades.

-I think you will miss university life with its good attractions.
+I imagine that you will miss university life with all its attractions.

-Happy Easter to all your loved ones and in particular to you, in G. C. (Jesus Christ) Brother Jeronimo
+Easter greetings to all your family and to you in particular, G. C. Brother Jerome

 Carissimo, Rispondo ora alle tue 2 lettere per le ragioni che tu ben conosci.
 La parte prima della tua ultima lettera è al quanto misteriosa; non riesco a capire bene il significato di certi periodi; te ne chiederò spiegazione poi a voce.